phette23/my-dotfiles/README.md

 ## To Use

 You can clone the whole project and run `bootstrap.sh` to get started.
-For a fresh install, the `.apt-get` and `.brew` scripts install packages using apt and homebrew respectively.
-The `.osx` script is a set of defaults for OS X. `update.sh` is meant to be run periodically to sync commonly updated files in the repo with the home directory.
+For a fresh install, the `apt-get.sh` and `brew.sh` scripts in the config directory install packages using apt and homebrew respectively.
+The `osx.sh` script is a set of defaults for OS X. `update.sh` is meant to be run periodically to sync commonly updated files in the repo with the home directory.

 ## Structure